Merlin

 Where they nest: In abandoned nests of other larger birds, sometimes tree cavities.

-My observations: Also known as the “pigeon hawk” for its similar size, Merlins are the second-smallest type of falcon (with American Kestrels being the smallest).
-In March 2015, we were surprised to see this one sitting on a pole at the front corner of our yard, munching away on a small bird it had caught.
-And it was nice enough to pose for several photos — as long as I kept at a safe distance, of course!
-The birds are beautifully marked, generally with dark plumage, although some types have lighter coloration.
-If you have a sharp eye, you’ll see Merlins sitting in the tops of conifers in city neighborhoods, where they are watching for small, unsuspecting birds.
+My observations: The Merlin is the second-smallest type of falcon, with the American Kestrel being the smallest.
+They are also known as a “pigeon hawk” because of its similar size.
+In March 2015, we were surprised to see this one sitting on a pole at the front corner of our yard.
+It was munching away on a small bird it had caught.
+The falcon even posed for several photos — as long as I kept at a safe distance, of course!
+The Merlin is beautifully marked, generally with dark plumage, although some types have lighter coloration.
+If you have a sharp eye, you’ll see Merlins sitting in the tops of conifers in city neighborhoods.
+They’ll be watching for small, unsuspecting birds.
 They actually nest in different areas of our city and are seen year-round in this region.

 Back to My Backyard Birds